 Detailed how-to style guides show you how to use Chromecast devices effectively.

-The Chromecast guides are organized in following categories.
+The Chromecast guides are organised into the following categories.

 You can find detailed how-to guides for using Chromecast, Chromecast 2nd Gen and Chromecast Ultra.

-Chromecast Audio guides are organized separately so that Chromecast Audio owners can find the relevant guides easily without fiddling around other guides that are not relevant to Chromecast Audio..
+Chromecast Audio guides are organized separately so that Chromecast Audio owners can find the relevant guides easily without fiddling around with other guides that are not relevant to Chromecast Audio …

-So far, we covered most aspects of using Chromecast Audio.
-For example, the difference between Chromecast and Chromecast Audio, why Chromecast Audio is better than Bluetooth speakers, how to set up and reset Chromecast Audio, how to stream music with Chromecast Audio, how to choose the correct audio cable for your Chromecast Audio, how to use Chromecast Audio multi-room group playback….
+So far, we have covered most aspects of using Chromecast Audio.
+For example, the difference between Chromecast and Chromecast Audio, why Chromecast Audio is better than Bluetooth speakers, how to set up and reset Chromecast Audio, how to stream music with Chromecast Audio, how to choose the correct audio cable for your Chromecast Audio, how to use Chromecast Audio multi-room group playback …

-Currently, there are two titles available in Amazon:
+Currently, there are two titles available on Amazon:

 - Chromecast 101: the Unofficial Chromecast Setup Manual (Kindle Edition, released Feb.
 2014, ASIN: B00ICGDDY4).
-Most contents can be found in Chromecast setup manual page.
+Most of the contents can be found on the Chromecast setup manual page.